rathena/rathena/README.md

 - **Faction System**: Dynamic reputation systems with seven faction types and eight reputation tiers
 - **Autonomous World State**: NPCs make independent decisions and react to world events, creating emergent storylines

+## ⚠️ EXPERIMENTAL FEATURES DISCLAIMER

+**This project contains experimental AI features that are actively under development.**

+While the core rAthena server and AI autonomous world system are production-ready, the following newly implemented features are **experimental** and should be considered **beta quality**:

+- **NPC Social Intelligence & Information Sharing System** (NEW)
+- **Configurable NPC Movement Boundaries** (NEW)

+**What to expect during testing:**
+- 🐛 **Bugs and edge cases** - These features have passed initial testing but may exhibit unexpected behavior in production scenarios
+- 🔧 **Ongoing refinement** - Implementation details may change based on testing feedback and performance analysis
+- 📊 **Performance variations** - System behavior may vary under different load conditions
+- 🔄 **Breaking changes possible** - Configuration formats and APIs may evolve as we refine the implementation

+**We encourage testing and feedback!** Please report any issues, unexpected behavior, or suggestions via [GitHub Issues](https://github.com/iskandarsulaili/rathena-AI-world/issues).

+**For production deployments:** Consider thoroughly testing these features in a development environment before enabling them on live servers.

+---

 ### Technical Architecture

 The system consists of approximately 10,000 lines of production-grade Python and C++ code implementing: